Dee Strange-Gordon

 Strange-Gordon debuted in MLB with the Dodgers in 2011.
 He was primarily a shortstop and second baseman, and with the Marlins, he was primarily a second baseman.
 He began his tenure with the Mariners by playing center field in 2018, and started playing left field in 2020.
-In 2015, in his first season with the Marlins, Strange-Gordon hit .333 with a total of 205 hits and stole 58 bases.
-He led the NL in all three categories and became the first player to lead the National League in both batting average and stolen bases since fellow second baseman Jackie Robinson in 1949.
-Through the 2010s, Strange-Gordon stole 330 bases, the most of any player.
+In 2015, in his first season with the Marlins, Strange-Gordon hit .333 with 205 hits and stole 58 bases.
+He led the NL in all three categories and became the first player to lead the National League in both batting average and stolen bases since Jackie Robinson in 1949.
+Through the 2010s, Strange-Gordon stole 330 bases, the most of any MLB player of the decade.

 Early life

-Strange-Gordon was born in Windermere, Florida, the son of former Major League Baseball (MLB) pitcher Tom Gordon and Devona Denise Strange.
-His parents were high-school sweethearts but did not marry; Tom had relationships with three other women as well and had a total of five children, all in Florida.
-Dee is his second-oldest.
-When Dee was seven years old in 1995, his mother Devona was shot to death by a subsequent boyfriend who claimed that she was shot as they played with a loaded gun.
+Strange-Gordon was born in Windermere, Florida, the son of former MLB pitcher Tom Gordon and Devona Denise Strange.
+His parents were high school sweethearts but did not marry; Tom had relationships with three other women as well and had a total of five children, all in Florida.
+Strange-Gordon is his second-oldest.
+When Strange-Gordon was seven years old, his mother Devona was shot to death by a subsequent boyfriend who claimed that she was shot as they played with a loaded gun.
 The boyfriend pleaded no contest to manslaughter and was sentenced to five years in prison.
-Tom Gordon sued for custody of Dee and raised him with the help of his own mother, Dee's grandmother.
+Tom Gordon sued for custody of Strange-Gordon and raised him with the help of his own mother, Strange-Gordon's grandmother.

-Strange-Gordon's full name is Devaris Strange-Gordon.
-Friends and family call him Varis.
-He was known professionally by his full name until 2008 when a Missoula Osprey public address announcer mispronounced his first and last names.
-He thereafter chose to be known professionally simply as Dee Gordon.
-In 2020, he stated that he would like to return to being known by his legal surname professionally, to honor his mother.

 Baseball career

 Amateur career

 Though his father was a baseball player, Strange-Gordon initially focused on basketball and did not play baseball until he was in high school.
 He received a scholarship offer to play college basketball for the Louisville Cardinals.

 Gordon played baseball at Avon Park High School (like his father), Seminole Community College, and Southeastern University, all in central Florida.
-He was drafted by the Los Angeles Dodgers in the fourth round of the 2008 Major League Baseball Draft.